 It was recently announced that starting January 1st, 2021, the state of Connecticut requires nail technicians to be licensed, joining the ranks of estheticians and eyelash technicians which required licensing as of July 1, 2020.
 Nail technicians could begin this process as early as October 2020, and will have to fulfill certain requirements in order to obtain their license.

-Attorney Dennis Mancini, the leading lawyer with The License Lawyers, weighs in.
-“Although these new licensing requirements can be frustrating, there can be a bright side,” he says.
+Our team at The License Lawyers weighs in.
+“Although these new licensing requirements can be frustrating, there can be a bright side,” we comment.
 “First, licensing can help attract customers who might feel safer by visiting a licensed nail technician and knowing that the individual has been reviewed and approved by the state.
 Second, it can help protect the businesses of existing technicians by raising the bar for new practitioners.”

 Getting Your License